-The degree of Master of Science is conferred upon students who have satisfactorily fulfilled the requirements of their program and the School of Professional Studies.
+The degrees of Master of Science or Master of Professional Studies are conferred upon students who have satisfactorily fulfilled the requirements of their program and the School of Professional Studies.
 Each program sets forth the specific requirements for the degree, in addition to the School's standards of satisfactory performance and progress.
 All students must have a cumulative GPA of at least 3.0 in order to have their degree conferred.
-Students applying for the Master of Science degree or Certificate conferral must fill out an Application for Degree and submit it to the Registrar's Office.
-Students applying for their Certification of Professional Achievement conferral should apply on the SPS website.
+Students applying for the Master of Science or Master of Professional Studies degree or Certificate conferral must fill out an Application for Degree and submit it to the Registrar's Office.
+Students applying for their Certification of

+Professional Achievement conferral should apply on the SPS website.

-Degree Completion for Master of Science Students
+Degree Completion for Master of Science or Master of Professional Studies Students

 All students must apply for a degree conferral for the term in which they complete their final program requirements.
 Students who do not apply for degree conferral may have their degree automatically conferred by the School of Professional Studies for the term in which they complete their final program requirements.
+Please note, applying for degree conferral is a separate process from applying for SPS Graduation and University Commencement ceremonies, which take place at the end of the Spring term.